 Graduate Programs of Study

 The Free Radical and Radiation Biology Program is the home of the Radiation and Free Radical Research Core Lab (RFRRC).
-The lab operates a 300 kVp orthovoltage X-ray generator and other radiation sources, including an 8,000-Curie Cs-137 irradiator.
-Students and staff have access to additional core lab support through RFRRC, with services and expertise related to analytical chemistry (EPR services) and redox biology, biochemistry (AES services), and linear accelerators in the Department of Radiation Oncology.
+The lab operates a 300 kVp orthovoltage X-ray generator and other radiation sources, including an 8,000-Curie Cs-137 irradiator (Ionizing Radiation Services).
+Students and staff have access to additional core lab support through RFRRC, with services and expertise related to analytical chemistry (Electron Paramagnetic Resonance services) and redox biology, biochemistry (Antioxidant Enzyme Services), and linear accelerators in the Department of Radiation Oncology.